Bheem-singh-26/RxMVVM/README.md

 1. Issues: Displaying a list of firebase-ios-sdk issues to the user.
 Order by most-recently updated issue first
 2. Comments: Displaying all the comments for the selected issue

-UIBinding : Tableview binding with RX
+UIBinding : Data which is coming from server (ViewModel) and TableView binding  with RX

 Router : Base router class to handle mostly screen navigation